 In England, the tests are compulsory for all 7 and 11 year olds.
 Children are tested on what they have been learning at school.
 At Key Stage 1 (Year 2), your child will be assessed by their teacher (known as teacher assessment) on speaking and listening, reading and writing, maths, and science.
 At Key Stage 2 (Year 6), teacher assessment will cover English reading and writing, science and maths.
-Your child will also sit written tests in reading, writing and maths.
+Your child will also sit written tests in reading, writing, GPS (Grammar, Spelling and Punctuation,) and maths.
 Each year a sample of schools is also requested to administer a Science test.

-The results of teacher assessment are equally important, as a teacher may feel your child is doing better in a subject as a whole than that which has been covered by a test on a given day.
+The results of teacher assessment are equally as important as the externally marked papers, as a teacher may feel your child is doing better in a subject as a whole than that which has been covered by a test on a given day.

 Please do not worry about these tests.
 Your child will be well prepared.
 The teachers are very good at ensuring they are just another part of the child's day, with no added pressure.